 She has a history of very light and restless sleep and was rashy as a baby, especially on her face.
 She was never vaccinated.
 There is a family history of tuberculosis, and of Clomid and antibiotic use as well as an induction for labour.
 We could rule out vaccine injury as she had not been vaccinated.

 As the child had difficulties from birth I carefully considered any factors around the pregnancy and birth as well as the family history.
-I chose the homeopathic remedy Tuberculinum as it fit the restlessness during day and night and easy boredom as well as the facial rashes, and there was a confirmed family history of the disease.
+I chose the homeopathic remedy Tuberculinum as it fit the restlessness during day and night, the easy boredom, as well as the facial rashes, plus there was a confirmed family history of the disease.

 Plan: Tuberculinum 200CH, one dose.